sharryy/cleair/README.md

 Replace the `CHANNEL_NUMBER` and `API_KEY` variables in the code by your actual keys from [Thingspeak](https://thingspeak.com/).
 Also replace network ssid and password with actual values.

+### TinkerCad Implementation
+The circuit deigned in TinkerCad is different from the hardware circuit.
+Esp32 is used in hardware but it is not available in Tinkercad, so circuit on TinkerCad is implemented using Arduino UNO.

 ### Circuit Diagram

 ![Circuit Diagram](https://github.com/sharryy/cleair/blob/main/assets/circuit-diagram.jpeg)